 Businesses of all sizes need to stay ahead of the game in the modern digital landscape by having a responsive or “mobile-friendly” website.
 Responsive web design (RWD) allows a single website to adjust to the device being used to view it, ensuring a consistent and optimized user experience.

 In this blog, we’ll delve into the importance of RWD and how it can benefit businesses.
-We’ll also provide helpful tips and best practices to ensure your responsive website is successful and user-friendly.
+We’ll also provide helpful tips and best practices to create PWA responsive design websites.

 What is responsive web design?